az5112/perr/README.md

 When the `PrettyStream` object is destroyed, the destructor prints `std::endl` to the stream.
 This is neat and simple (and predates `std::basic_stacktrace` by a few years).

+The implementation is enclosed in the `prettystreams` namespace.
+Output operators for `std` containers extend the `std` namespace.

 ### History